 IMPRESSIONS INCORPORATED CXC ADAPTIVE CUP

-To include more diverse racers and participants in the sport of cross-country skiing, CXC is hosting a race series where athletes with physical disabilities and visual impairments have the opportunity to ski with their peers.
+To broaden participation in cross-country skiing, CXC hosts a race series where athletes with physical disabilities and visual impairments can compete alongside their peers.

-The CXC Adaptive Cup is sanctioned and scored by Central Cross Country Skiing (CXC) and U.S. Ski & Snowboard and features a series of events in Minnesota and Michigan.
-Participating athletes (ages 20 and under) learn how to progress through the competitive skiing pipeline with the support of friends, families, clubs, and race organizers.
+The CXC Adaptive Cup, sanctioned and scored by Central Cross Country Skiing (CXC) and U.S. Ski & Snowboard, features a series of events in Minnesota, Wisconsin and Michigan for athletes ages 20 and under.

-Since its inception in the winter of 2018, the CXC Adaptive Cup has promoted the growth and development of adaptive cross-country skiing, helping athletes acquire the skills required for cross-country ski racing while providing challenging racing opportunities within the United States Olympic & Paralympic Committee's (USOPC) pipeline.
+Launched in the winter of 2018, the series advances adaptive cross-country skiing by helping athletes develop racing skills and offering challenging competition opportunities within the United States Olympic & Paralympic Committee's (USOPC) pipeline.

 HOW TO BEGIN

-If you are an aspiring adaptive athlete, we invite you to participate in the CXC Adaptive Cup.
-When registering as an adaptive skier, each racer/parent will need to confirm which adaptive category the racer is in:
+If you’re an aspiring adaptive athlete, we invite you to participate in the CXC Adaptive Cup!

 There is the option to specify the classification of the adaptive skier in the chosen category based on the International Paralympic Committee's Paralympic classification system and time factors.
 If you haven't contacted U.S. Paralympic Nordic Skiing to confirm what class you would be in, please email them at: USPNordic@gmail.com, to do so.
 Choosing the class will allow the athlete to receive a time factor on their final result time; see the link above for more details on this factor.
 If a class is not chosen, the skier will be placed in the category with the smallest factor (B3 for VI, LW12 for sit skiers, and LW4 for standing skiers).